is a Western RPG

 - Playable Epilogue: After winning the game, a doorway behind the TaskMaker's throne reveals an access to an epilogue level in which all of the game's creators are NPCs.

-- Player Nudge: If you talk to the TaskMaker but haven't yet received the current task object, he will demand again that you get it, and give a hint or two on finding it.
+- Player Nudge: Attempting to talk to the TaskMaker before the player has found the current task object will make the TaskMaker demand again that he find it, and give a hint or two on finding it.

-- Poison Mushroom: "Skeleton Scroll" temporarily drains your player stats by about 10%, and "Depressions" knocks them down even further.
-"Devil's Scroll" goes so far as to lower your overall stats.
+- Poison Mushroom: "Skeleton Scroll" temporarily drains player stats by about 10%, and "Depressions" knocks them down even further.
+"Devil's Scroll" goes so far as to lower the overall stats.

 - Schizo Tech: Despite being essentially The Theme Park Version of a medieval setting, the game has "Auto teller" machines, recycling bins, and early-model Macintoshes for sale at some shops.

 - Schmuck Bait: Inverted.
-"Poison Potion" will actually increase all your stats.
+"Poison Potion" will actually increase all stats.

 - Sdrawkcab Name: Enitsirhc in the first game, a royal house led by a woman named Christine.